Literature-based discovery: System evaluation

 The evaluation of literature-based discoveries is challenging, and includes both experimental and in silico methods.
 Methods try to quantify the amount of knowledge generated by systems, that should be provided in an amount and richness that is useful for scientists.

-Evaluation is difficult in LBD for several reasons: disagreement about the role of LBD systems in research and thus what makes a successful one; difficulty in determining how useful, interesting or actionable a discovery is; and difficulty in objectively defining a ‘discovery’, which hinders the creation of a standard evaluation set which quantifies when a discovery has been replicated or found.
+Evaluation is difficult in LBD for several reasons: disagreement about the role of LBD systems in research and thus what makes a successful one; difficulty in determining how useful, interesting or actionable a discovery is; and difficulty in objectively defining a 'discovery', which hinders the creation of a standard evaluation set which quantifies when a discovery has been replicated or found.

 A popular method used in LBD is to replicate previous discoveries.
 These are usually LBD-based discoveries as they are relatively easy to quantify compared to other discoveries.
-There are only a handful of such discoveries and approaches e tuned to perform well on these discoveries might not generalise.
+There are only a handful of such discoveries and approaches tuned to perform well on these discoveries might not generalise.
 In this type of evaluation, the literature before the discovery to be replicated is used to generate a ranked list of discovery candidates as target or linking terms.
 Success is measured by reporting the rank of the term(s) of interest; the higher the rank, the better the approach.